Congratulations on deciding to become parents! As a same-sex female couple, there are several family-building options available to you.

 What is an Open-Door Donation?

 After you make your donor choice, you will then proceed into either a natural cycle with insemination or a cycle using superovulation and insemination.
 Superovulation uses fertility medicine, so you release more than one egg per month to increase your chances of pregnancy.
 This can dramatically increase your per-cycle chance of pregnancy.
+Your personal medical care team will help guide you to decide what's right for you.

 Then, at the appropriate time in your cycle, donor sperm is introduced into your uterus.
 This procedure is very low risk, takes about 5-10 minutes, and is done in the office.